AbdelrahmanTorki/react-chrome-extension-template/README.md

 For further changes, all you need is to rerun the build command and the changes will be reflected except for changes in the `manifest.json` and other files in the public directory, you'll need to click on the reload icon on the extension card in the Extensions page for changes to take effect.

+> The extnesion template also works in other browsers .e.g.
+Firefox, Microsoft Edge.